About GRACE Communications Foundation

 James SaraciniCommunications Manager

-James Saracini is the communications manager at GRACE, where he manages Sustainable Table's social media accounts and contributes to various communications projects.
+James Saracini is the communications manager at GRACE, where he manages social media strategy and contributes to various communications projects.
 Having spent years helping manage small and large organizations' communications efforts, he's excited to work at the intersection of food and the environment.
-James also to volunteers for community-building organizations, another cause he cares a lot about.
+James also volunteers for community-building organizations, another cause he cares a lot about.
 He holds a BJ in Journalism and a BA in English from the University of Missouri.
 James' family owns a small farm in Missouri and he loves talking about stewardship and sustainability.

 Megan SaynischCommunications Director